jrtabash/ishlang/docs/specification.md

 (from <module> import name [as <asName] [name [as <asName>]]*)
 ```

-A module name must have a corresponding source file <module>.ish.
+A module name must have a corresponding source file `<module>.ish`.

 Ishlang searches for a module source file according to the following rule:
 1. Look in current working directory